Skip to main content

 Gene Flow

 Gene flow is the transfer of genetic material between populations through migration and interbreeding.
-Extensive gene flow can counteract the effects of speciation by homogenizing genetic differences between populations, making it less likely for them to evolve into distinct species.
-In the context of allopatric speciation, high levels of gene flow would inhibit the divergence necessary for speciation to occur.
+Extensive gene flow between two populations can counteract the effects of speciation by homogenizing their gene pools, making it less likely for them to diverge into separate species.
+In the context of allopatric speciation, reduced gene flow is essential for the process to occur.

 Recommended video: